 Growing through their Helpline volunteer experience

-“Helpline teaches skills through training and experience that volunteers can put to real, tangible practice,” says Jonathan Kim, a former Helpline volunteer and executive board member, who is now a clinical research coordinator with the Emory University School of Medicine.
+“Helpline teaches skills through training and experience that volunteers can put to real, tangible practice,” says Jonathan Kim, an alumnus and former Helpline volunteer and executive board member, who is now a clinical research coordinator with the Emory University School of Medicine.

 “I became familiar with terms such as active listening, crisis de-escalation, the QPR [question, persuade and refer] method and other techniques fundamental to practicing psychology,” Kim says.
 “Just as important, my experience as a Helpline volunteer has given me a community of other former volunteers who still maintain an inclusive and fostering support system.”